stefaleon/ASP.NET-Core2-Identity---Users/README.md

 &nbsp;
 ### Use ASP.NET Core Identity

 * Enumerate User Accounts.
-Add the AdminController.
-The Index action method enumerates the users managed by the Identity system.
+  * Add the AdminController.
+  * The Index action method enumerates the users managed by the Identity system.
 Access to the user data is through the `UserManager<AppUser>` object that is received by the controller constructor and provided through dependency injection.
-The Users property returns an enumeration of user objects—instances of the AppUser class in this application—which can be queried and manipulated using LINQ.
+  * The Users property returns an enumeration of user objects—instances of the AppUser class.
-* Created the Views/Admin folder and add a file called Index.cshtml
+* Create the Views/Admin folder and add a file called Index.cshtml.
+* Create Users.
+  * Add the UserViewModels model.
+  * Create the CreateModel class which defines the basic properties required to create a user account.
+  * Add a pair of Create action methods to the Admin controller.
+Use the standard controller pattern to present a view to the user for a GET request and process form data for a POST request.
+  * The POST Create action method accepts a CreateModel argument and will be invoked when the administrator submits the form data.
+Check that the data contains the required values with the ModelState.IsValid property.
+If it does, a new instance of the AppUser class is created and passed to the asynchronous UserManager.CreateAsync method.
+  * The result from the CreateAsync method is an IdentityResult object.
+The IdentityResult class defines the Succeeded and Errors properties.
+  * If the Succeeded property is true, then the client is redirected to the Index action so that list of users is displayed.
+  * If the Succeeded property is false, then the sequence of IdentityError objects provided by the Errors property is enumerated, with the Description property used to create a model-level validation error using the ModelState.AddModelError method.
+* Create a view file called Create.cshtml in the Views/Admin folder.